adilmajid/privacy-for-the-paranoid/README.md

 ##Advanced

 ###Secure Browsing
-* [ ] Use tor for web browsing, the more people use it the better the network is
+* [ ] Use Tor for web browsing.
+The more people use it the better the network is
 * [ ] Use Firefox Focus on iOS
 * [ ] Don't use unsecured wifi networks without a VPN
 * [ ] Install a VPN client on your computer (VyprVPN is a good one)
+* [ ] Install [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) to monitor outgoing connections (basically a reverse Firewall).
+* [ ] Install [Micro Snitch](https://www.obdev.at/products/microsnitch/index.html) to monitor when your webcam and microphone are turned on

 ###Secure Communication
 * [ ] Use encrypted communication methods - Signal, etc.